The university does not offer Title IV funded certificate programs.

 First-time full-time retention and graduation rates are provided for each beginning freshman cohort.
 Institutions must track enrollment and graduation for each first-time full-time freshman for six years.
 Only students persisting and completing a baccalaureate degree at Lubbock Christian University are counted as completions.
 Students that do not complete degrees at Lubbock Christian University appear to be attrition statistics, but may have completed pre-professional prerequisites or transferred to another institution to continue their education.

-Articulation agreements are established with South Plains College, Levelland, Texas, Odessa College, Odessa, Texas, and Covenant School of Nursing, Lubbock, Texas.
+LCU has established articulation agreements with South Plains College, Levelland, Texas and Covenant School of Nursing, Lubbock, Texas.